rssalessio/Pure-Exploration-with-Feedback-Graphs/README.md

 To run the experiments, see instructions below.

-## Libraries
+## Libraries and optimizers

 - **Language**: Python 3.10.12
 - **Libraries**: The following libraries are required: `pandas, numpy, tqdm, scipy, matplotlib, cvxpy, seaborn, latex, multipledispatch jupyter`.
 For a complete list, check also the `requirements.txt` file.
 We suggest to create a `venv` environment, activate it and install the libraries using the command `python -m pip install -r requirements.txt`
+- **Optimizers**: We suggest to use the GUROBI optimizer.
+The original figures were obtained using GUROBI 10.
+To change the optimizer, change the solver in `baifg\utils\characteristic_time.py` whenever the function `cp.solve(solver=cp.GUROBI)` is called.
+We suggest using CLARABEL (`cp.CLARABEL`) as an alternative.

 Make sure to have latex installed to properly plot the figures (e.g. MikTEX).

 ## Example of symmetric feedback graph
 To evaluate the example of a symmetric feedback graph please refer to the notebook `example_symmetric_graph.ipynb`.